aaacrophobia/edx-documentation/en_us/shared/students/SFD_content_availability.rst

 Course Content Can Have Prerequisites
 *************************************

-Some courses include content that have prerequisite sections.
+Some courses include content that has prerequisite sections.
 A section with a prerequisite requires that you complete another, previous section before it becomes available.
-The course team sets a minimum score that you must earn in the problems of a prerequisite section in order to proceed to the following section.
-If a section has a prerequisite, the course outline displays that section with a locked icon, and you cannot open that section until you have fulfilled the prerequisite requirement.
+The course team sets a minimum score that you must earn in a prerequisite section before you can proceed to the following section.
+If a section has a prerequisite, the course outline displays that section with a lock icon, and you cannot open that section until you have fulfilled the prerequisite requirement.
 A section that is a prequisite is also marked to let you know that you must complete it before you can proceed to the section for which is is a prequisite.

 When you visit a section that has an unfulfilled prerequisite, the section page displays a "Content Locked" message that describes the prerequisite.